israel-dryer/ttkbootstrap/docs/gallery/pc_cleaner.rst

 ==========
 In this example, I demonstrate how to use various styles to build a UI for a PC Cleaner application.
 This is adapted from an image you can find here_.
 The images below represent the same build except with the **pulse** as the light theme and **superhero** as the dark theme.
-This application includes several widget styles include a customer header style which is configured in the ``init`` method that changes the background and foreground colors from theme colors available in the ``Style.colors`` property.
+This application includes several widget styles including a custom header style which is configured in the ``init`` method that changes the background and foreground colors from theme colors available in the ``Style.colors`` property.